nikolapetrovic99/Bigdata/README.md

 ```
 CREATE KEYSPACE newkeyspace WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 ```
-Next step is creating a tables, in our spark application, name of the tables are: sparkone and sparktwo.
+Next step is creating a tables, in our spark application, name of the tables are: `sparkone` and `sparktwo`.
 Creating looks like this, in this specific case:
 ```
 CREATE TABLE IF NOT EXISTS newkeyspace.sparkone (start_station text, avg_duration double, max_duration text, mean_duration double, min_duration text, start_station_count bigint, start_date timestamp, end_date timestamp, PRIMARY KEY (start_station, start_date, end_date))